 The system of governance is considered to be appropriate for the Company, taking into account the nature, scale and complexity of the risks inherent in the business.

 B.1.2 Material changes in the system of governance that have taken place over the reporting period

-The following Director resignations took place in the period:
+There were no director resignations in the period.
+The following Director changes took place in the year: